Health Benefits Of Cinnamon Leaf Essential Oil: Better Than Cinnabon!

-However, the oil is considered a safe and non-toxic skin treatment, and is generally safe for use on most skin types.
-The rich antioxidants contained within the oil help to remove and prevent the formation of free-radical molecules on your skin.
+However, the oil is considered a safe treatment and is generally safe for use on most skin types.
+The oil’s rich antioxidants help to remove and prevent the free radicals from forming on your skin.
 These can occur with excessive exposure to the sun’s harmful UV rays, eating fatty foods, using products that contain high amounts of chemicals (most notably parabens) and from certain types of medication.

-Little is known about these molecules and what causes them to react, but what we do know is that they can bond with our body’s cells and lead to chain-reaction like effects that cause serious cell damage and degeneration.
-They have also been linked to the development of cancer in our bodies, so treating them quickly is important.
+Little is known about these molecules and what causes them to react, but what we do know is that they can connect with our body’s cells and lead to chain-reaction like effects that cause serious cell degeneration.
+They have also been connected to the development of cancer.
+Therefore, it’s important to treat them quickly.

 Antioxidants help to trap and contain the free-radicals before they can bond with the cells in our body, thus enabling us to flush them out before any damage is done .